Liedzeit/pagidocsy/content/en/docs/Basics/Planning/Seiten verschieben.md

 You can move pages and page ranges by Drag&Drop to a different position in the issue.

 Select the first page by holding down the **** key (Option) and drag it.
 The page gets a *yellow* frame while dragging.
 Any page that is dragged over will have a pink frame.
-When you release the mouse, the page is inserted *behind* this pink reference page.
+When you release the mouse, the page is inserted *to the right* of this pink reference page.

 ![movePage](/images/movePage.png)